LibraryCarpentry/lc-spreadsheets/_episodes/00-intro.md

   - Clare Sloggett
   - Harriet Dashnow
   - Ben Marwick
-questions:
-- "What is this lesson all about?"
-objectives:
-- "First objective."
-keypoints:
-- "First key point."
 ---

-Authors: {{page.authors | join: ', '}}<br>
-Contributors: {{page.contributors | join: ', '}}

 Good **data organization** is the foundation of much of our day-to-day work in libraries.
 Most **librarians** have data or do data entry in